Laura Wilson (photographer): Books

+Roaming Mexico (2025) explores the people and places of Mexico and was published to accompany a major exhibition of over 70 photographs at the Meadows Museum.
+The book captures the unique culture, grit, joy, and humanity of the towns of Mexico and the Texas border.
+Intimate portrayals of village life, popular festivals, quinceañeras, cowboys, firebreathers, and captivating portraits illuminate a vibrant culture and often tenuous existence.
+The book features work drawn from thirty years of exploration in the area including new and unpublished images.

 Personal life

 Wilson married TV station executive Robert Wilson in 1963, and the couple moved to Dallas, Texas, in 1965.
-Together they had three sons, actors Andrew, Owen, and Luke, and grandparents of four grandchildren.
+Together they had three sons, actors Andrew, Owen, and Luke, and grandparents of five grandchildren.
 Robert died of Alzheimer's disease on May 5, 2017.
 She married Scot Dykema in 2020.
-Together they live in Dallas, Texas.